 - Ensuring they know who to go in school if they have a problem

-Hayward’s has a designated child protection officer (Mrs Ruth Dixon) and a deputy (Mr Andy Smith).
+Hayward’s has a designated child protection officer (Mrs Maugan Collins) and a deputy (Mr Andy Smith).
 They are both fully trained in current child protection practices and are responsible for child protection throughout the school.
-We also have two other members of staff trained to level 3 in safeguarding, Mrs Brett ( our business manager) and Mr Geale (pastoral support).
+We also have three other members of staff trained to level 3 in safeguarding; Mrs Dixon (pastoral lead and former safeguarding lead), Mrs Brett ( our business manager) and Mr Geale (pastoral lead).

 Our school environment is regularly monitored to ensure the right balance between managed risk and safety.
 Through our PSHE programme, we teach the children about safety and how to recognise the “danger-signs” of feeling unsafe.
 We make sure that all children know and can talk about the people in school they can turn to if they feel unsafe.
 Our key policies can be downloaded below: